Over the course of more than 75 years of studying happiness in adults, a Harvard study has revealed the “key” to happiness.

 This is why treating hearing loss is so critical.

 One of the reasons we are passionate about helping those with hearing loss is because we truly desire to enhance our patients’ quality of life.
-We have the opportunity to help restore relationships, reduce loneliness, and through these changes, bring back joy and happiness.
+As audiologists, we have the opportunity to help restore relationships, reduce loneliness, and through these changes, bring back joy and happiness.
 We do that by bringing sound back into the ears – restoring the voice of a son, daughter, husband, wife, or close friend.
 We open up the doors of communication that have been slowly closing over the years.

 And, what a joy it is to watch that happen!